buildkite/agent/README.md

 If you upload artifacts to your own S3 Bucket, you can further secure your artifacts by [Restricting Access to Specific IP Addresses](https://docs.aws.amazon.com/AmazonS3/latest/dev/AccessPolicyLanguage_UseCases_s3_a.html)

+### Windows Support

+Windows support is coming soon.
+In the meantime, you can use our [ruby agent](https://github.com/buildboxhq/buildbox-agent-ruby)

 ### Development

 Some basic instructions on setting up your Go environment and the codebase for running.